You’ve probably heard the old adage:

 Everything out there says that it’s super corrosive and irritating.

-It’s just WHERE the chemicals come from.
+It’s WHERE the chemicals come from that is the issue.

 Artificial smells come from chemical processes using synthetic materials derived from petroleum and other products.